Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 Recommended place to stay nearby: Hotel Saint Vincent (mid)

-Nonetheless, taking a walking tour of Lyon is a great way to see the city’s top sights and learn about each place in the process.
-I know there some people who prefer DIY exploring (like me), but a guided walking tour definitely has its perks!
+Nonetheless, taking a walking tour or guided biking tour of Lyon is a great way to see the city’s top sights and learn about each place in the process.
+I know there are some people who prefer DIY exploring (like me), but a guided walking tour definitely has its perks!

 The Lyon city bus is a great option if you’re traveling with family members who tire easily from walking long distances.
 It costs just a little more than a packet of metro tickets, so price-wise it’s a pretty fair deal and saves you quite a bit of time.